-- (a) At all times during the application of the carotid control hold, the response of the individual should be monitored.
-The carotid control hold should be discontinued when circumstances indicate that the application no longer reasonably appears necessary. - (b) Any individual who has had the carotid control hold applied, regardless of whether he/ she was rendered unconscious, shall be promptly examined by paramedics or other qualified medical personnel and should be monitored until such examination occurs. - (c) The officer shall inform any person receiving custody, or any person placed in a position of providing care, that the individual has been subjected to the carotid control hold and whether the individual lost consciousness as a result. - (d) Any officer attempting or applying the carotid control hold shall promptly notify a supervisor of the use or attempted use of such hold.

-(e) The use or attempted use of the carotid control hold shall be thoroughly documented by the officer in any related reports.
+- a.
+At all times during the application of the carotid control hold, the response of the individual should be monitored.
+The carotid control hold should be discontinued when circumstances indicate that the application no longer reasonably appears necessary. - b.
+Any individual who has had the carotid control hold applied, regardless of whether he/she was rendered unconscious, shall be promptly examined by paramedics or other qualified medical personnel and should be monitored until such examination occurs. - c.
+The deputy shall inform any person receiving custody, or any person placed in a position of providing care, that the individual has been subjected to the carotid control hold and whether the individual lost consciousness as a result. - d.
+Any deputy attempting or applying the carotid control hold shall promptly notify a supervisor of the use or attempted use of such hold. - e.
+The use or attempted use of the carotid control hold shall be thoroughly documented by the deputy in any related reports.